truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

 The WORKSPACE is the area where the Webbles resides and are modified and/or used.
 It contains mainly internal methods, but a few useful help functions exists.

-    // The Bubble Text object can be used to display short info at specific locations.
-The following methods are
+    // The Bubble Text object can be used to display short info at specific locations, mainly Webbles.
+The following
-    // available to manipulate that.
+    // methods are available to manipulate that.
     $scope.getBubbleTxt();
     $scope.setBubbleTxt(newTxt);
     $scope.getBubbleTxtVisibility();
     $scope.setBubbleTxtPos(newPos);
-    $scope.setBubbleTxtVisibility(newVisibilityState, howLong); //state is true or false and howLong is time in milliseconds
+    $scope.setBubbleTxtVisibility(newVisibilityState, howLong); //state is true or false and how long is time in milliseconds

+    // Fast access to get the current height of the work surface area as a css value with 'px' at the end
+     $scope.getSurfaceHeight();

 -----------------------------------------------------------------------------------------------------------------

 The INTERACTION OBJECT is those small balls that each Webble has on the border when "Main" selected.
 There are 12 avialable around the border, but by default only 3-4 are activated.
 The Webble-template developer may configure and activate (or deactivate) freely any of those for its own need.
-In the Webble-template the developer most easy just define a Interaction object array object and all is set up automaticly, but if the need for fine grain power exist, then this is what is available:
+In the Webble-template the developer most easy just define a Interaction object array object and all is set up automatically, but if the need for fine grain power exist, then this is what is available:

     // The Color of the Interaction Object